matthew-andrews/mattandre.ws/source/cv.md

 ## Education

-- 2018 - 2019: Executive MBA at IE Business School, Madrid sponsored by the FT.
+- 2018 - 2019: **Executive MBA** at IE Business School, Madrid sponsored by the FT.
-- 2010 – 2011: Fully funded year long Mandarin language course at East China Normal University, Shanghai at the invitation of the Confucius Institute
+- 2010 – 2011: **Mandarin language** course at East China Normal University, Shanghai sponsored by the Chinese Government (Confucius Institute)
-- 2007 – 2010: BSc Mathematics (2.1), University of Manchester, UK
+- 2007 – 2010: BSc **Mathematics** (2.1), University of Manchester, UK
 	- Took part in exchange programmes at Seoul National University, South Korea, University of New Delhi, India, and East China Normal University, China.
 	- Did fun, charitable things for Student Action and Manchester RAG.